Everything You Need to Know About Heat Pumps: How They Work, Benefits, and Installation Guide

 To qualify for the Boiler Upgrade Scheme:

-• You must own the property (or be the landlord) where the heat pump is to be installed.
+• You must own the property (or be the landlord) where it is to be installed.

 • The property must be located in England, Wales, or Northern Ireland.